Samuel87/Vue-playground/cms-boilerplate/README.md

 ## Vue.js boilerplate for CMS

-**Note**: this is only meant to enchance regular multi page sites and not intended for building big applications or a Vue.js specific app.
+**Note**: this is only meant to enchance static site pages and not intended for building big web applications or single page apps.
 For single page apps use [Vue CLI](https://cli.vuejs.org/).

-This boilerplate for Vue.js does not compile traditional templates.
+This boilerplate for Vue.js does not compile traditional Vuesingle file components.
 If the component is small and accepts props for any text content, then it's best the template be defined as template strings.

 Otherwise, for the sake of translatability, templates should be defined separately as x-templates, where it is also possible to use other means of rendering such as PHP in